InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/siddhi.md

 Otherwise known as the Ashta Siddhi, the 8 Miraculous Abilities are attributes of a single attainment which manifests at some point during Ascension.
-It is not known which level of attainment is necessary for this phenomena.
+It is not known which level of attainment is necessary for this phenomenon.
 The Annointed One will have the Ashta Siddhi.

 "It is as a dream when he is awake."